 And I may as well go ahead and say this.
 It’s time to stop going over and over which one of us did what and this and that.
 I made my choices, and I can live with them.

 Before I close out, though, I wanted to tell you that that picture you sent was nice, so thank you for that.
 I’ll give it to her, your girl Mercedes is some kind of artist, but, still, please be careful.
-You know crazy can’t help but do crazy, so watch yourself with her, please.
-I wish you’ d stay away from her like I asked you to, but when have you ever listened to me?
+You know crazy can’t help but do crazy, so watch yourself with her,

 I’ve had this song running over and over in my head like a reminder that things can’t change us so much.
 Not for the bad, if we’re careful.
 Time for the hint.
 And yes, I still like doing this, which means, yes, we’re keeping it going, so stop trying to quit.
 Here we go.
 Hint: First time, end of time, flack.